echen/dirichlet-process/README.md

-# Introduction: Infinite Mixture Models
+# Introduction to Nonparametric Bayes and the Dirichlet Process

 Imagine you're a budding chef.
-A data-curious one, of course, so you start by taking a set of foods (pizza, salad, spaghetti, etc.) and ask 10 friends to tell you how much of each they ate in the past day.
+A data-curious one, of course, so you start by taking a set of foods (pizza, salad, spaghetti, etc.) and you ask 10 friends to tell you how much of each they ate in the past day.

 Your goal: to find natural *groups* of foodies, so that you can better cater to each cluster's tastes.
 For example, your fratboy friends might love [wings and beer](https://twitter.com/#!/edchedch/status/166343879547822080), your anime friends might love soba and sushi, your hipster friends probably dig tofu, and so on.